 A borrower (or a successor borrower) or a borrower affiliate that is the holder of a significant direct or indirect ownership interest in a borrower (or a successor borrower) obligated on a mortgage loan in the pool may have a form of organization with a limited term of existence that is scheduled to end before the maturity date of the loan.
 In this case, the borrower may have an incentive to sell the related mortgaged property on or before the organization's termination date.
-In some cases, the prepayment premium period ends at the same time that the limited term of existence ends.
-If the mortgaged property is sold, the mortgage loan may be prepaid or assumed by a new borrower that itself has a limited term of existence or is owned directly or indirectly by a borrower affiliate with a limited term of existence.
-If the mortgage loan is prepaid, its stated principal balance, together with accrued interest, will be distributed to certificateholders along with the certificateholders' share, if any, of any prepayment premium collected.
+If the mortgaged property is sold, the mortgage loan may be defeased or assumed by a new borrower that itself has a limited term of existence or is owned directly or indirectly by a borrower affiliate with a limited term of existence.
+If the mortgage loan is prepaid, its stated principal balance, together with accrued interest, will be distributed to certificateholders.